BretStateham/AzureDay-ScenarioLabs/Labs/01-SetupVS2013SQLVM/HOL.md

 <a name="Exercise2Task2"></a>
 #### Task 2 – Connect to SQL Express from Visual Studio Ultimate 2013 RC ####

-Now that SQL Server Express is installed, we will verify it by connecting to it from Visual Studio Ultimage 2013 RC.
+Now that **SQL Server 2012 Express** is installed, we will verify it by connecting to it from V**isual Studio Ultimate 2013 RC**.
 This will confirm the installation, but also give us a chance to prepare Visual Studio for use.

-1. In the Remote Desktop Connection window for the virtual machine, return to the desktop and double click the "Visual Studio 2013 RC" shortcut.
+1. In the **Remote Desktop Connection** window for the virtual machine, return to the desktop and double click the **"Visual Studio 2013 RC"** shortcut.

 	![22VS2013Shortcut](images/22vs2013shortcut.png?raw=true "Visual Studio 2013 RC Shortcut")

 	_Open the **"Visual Studio 2013 RC"** Shortcut_

-1. When prompted, click "Sign In" button to sign in with your Microsoft Account:
+1. When prompted, click **"Sign In"** button to sign in with your **Microsoft Account**:

 	![23SignIntoVS2013](images/23signintovs2013.png?raw=true "Sign In")

 	_Sign In_

-	> **Note:** You are be required to sign in with a valid Microsoft Account in order to activate the Visual Studio Ultimate 2013 RC license.
+	> **Note:** You are required to sign in with a valid Microsoft Account in order to activate the Visual Studio Ultimate 2013 RC license.

 1. Enter your Microsoft Account credentials and click **"Sign in"**: